JackVanta/VantaSDK/README.md

 Audit-friendly design

-Full security details are covered in the whitepaper.
+📘 Full details available in the whitepaper.

-Philosophy
+🧭 Philosophy

 Payments should live at the protocol layer.

 Vanta aligns monetization with HTTP semantics so developers can focus on building products, not billing systems.

-License
+📄 License

 MIT License.

-Links
+🔗 Links

 Documentation
 Builder